New Coke: Backlash

-There were critics from outside the region.
-Tribune columnist Bob Greene wrote some widely reprinted pieces ridiculing the new flavor and expressing anger at Coke's executives for having changed it.
+There were critics of New Coke from outside the region.
+Chicago Tribune columnist Bob Greene wrote some widely reprinted pieces ridiculing the new flavor and expressing anger at Coke's executives for having changed it.
 Comedians and talk show hosts, including Johnny Carson and David Letterman, made regular jokes mocking the switch.
 Ads for New Coke were booed heavily when they appeared on the scoreboard at the Houston Astrodome.
 Even Fidel Castro, a longtime Coca-Cola drinker, contributed to the backlash, calling New Coke a sign of American capitalist decadence.
-Goizueta's father expressed similar misgivings to his son, who later recalled that it was the only time his father had agreed with Castro, whose rule he had fled Cuba to avoid.
+Goizueta's father expressed similar misgivings to his son, who later recalled that it was the only time his father had agreed with Castro, whose regime he had fled Cuba to avoid.

 Gay Mullins, a Seattle retiree looking to start a public relations firm with $120,000 of borrowed money, formed the Old Cola Drinkers of America on May 28 to lobby Coca-Cola to either reintroduce the old formula or sell it to someone else.
 His organization eventually received over 60,000 phone calls.
-He also filed a class action lawsuit against the company (which was quickly dismissed by a judge who said he preferred the taste of Pepsi), while nevertheless expressing interest in securing the Coca-Cola Company as a client of his new firm should it reintroduce the old formula.
+He filed a class action lawsuit against the company (which was quickly dismissed by a judge who said he preferred the taste of Pepsi), while nevertheless expressing interest in securing the Coca-Cola Company as a client of his new firm should it reintroduce the old formula.
 In two informal blind taste tests, Mullins either failed to distinguish New Coke from old or expressed a preference for New Coke.

-Despite ongoing resistance in the South, New Coke continued to do well in the rest of the country.
+Despite ongoing resistance in the South, New Coke continued to do well in the rest of the country, particularly in the west.
 However, the executives were uncertain of how international markets would react.
 They met with international Coke bottlers in Monaco; to their surprise, the bottlers were not interested in selling New Coke.
 Zyman also heard doubts and skepticism from his relatives in Mexico, where New Coke was scheduled to be introduced later that summer, when he went there on vacation.